Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 Contraindications to Statins

-Statins are contraindicated in patients with active liver disease and in pregnancy.
+Statins are contraindicated in patients with active liver disease and pregnancy.
+Although the incidence of recorded adverse effects is low, the side effect of musculoskeletal pain is seen clinically in 22% of patients on statins (compared to 17% of those not on statins).
 The main side effects of statins are:

 - Myopathies (1%)